Close Menu

 Q. What are your plans after graduating?

-A. I will take a gap year while I apply for medical school.
+A. I am taking a gap year while I apply for medical school.

 Q. How will your research experience help you reach your goals?